flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 ### Import conventions

-Under lib/src, for in-folder import use relative import.
+Under `lib/src`, for in-folder import, use relative import.
 For cross-folder import, import the entire package with absolute import.

 When importing the `rendering.dart` library into higher level libraries,